wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

   >
   > "The typing rule for new ensures that both endpoints of a channel share the same priorities."

+- While I generally understand the use of priorities to rule out circular waiting dependency, I am unclear about what the invariants are that the type system maintains in terms of priorities.

+  The authors: We have added a comment explaining the invariant that we believe the type system maintains in terms of priorities in section 2.1 (2nd paragraph of page 5).

 ## Minor Changes